rodlilearns/rodlilearns.github.io/_posts/2025-07-15-have_these_been_patched.md

 ---
-title: When the Alarms Are Silent: The Day Patch Management Became Priority One
+title: "When the Alarms Are Silent: The Day Patch Management Became Priority One"
 date: 2025-07-15 19:33:00 +1000
 categories: [it_infrastructure, patching]
 tags: [patching]